Alys Beach: Florida’s effortlessly dreamy, perfectly designed beach town

 The town has pretty much everything you need from a resort.
 There’s the ocean, of course, which you can access from anywhere, and a 21-acre nature preserve with a trail on the other side of town.
 Streets, with pocket parks and shops scattered throughout, are walkable and safe.
 From the local cafe (Fonville Press) to the donut truck (Charlie’s Donuts) to the casual, beachy restaurant (George’s), there’s no shortage of places to eat.
 The nicest restaurant in town, though, is probably Caliza.
 The restaurant’s focal points are the jaw-dropping pools, around which outdoor seating is arranged.
 Rent a cabana and enjoy the luxurious setting, or have dinner after the sun goes down.
 The chef crafts a mouth watering Mediterranean-inspired menu that befits the elegant setting.

 Because the town is still in the early stages of development, there’s still plenty of property for sale here.
 You can buy anything from rowhouses, courtyard homes, villas, and even compound retreats.
 Also, you don’t have to purchase a home to enjoy a trip here.
 You can find houses and rooms for rent on sites like VRBO.
-Or, stay nearby.
-The Pearl in nearby Rosemary Beach is just as luxurious.
-Either way, a visit to Alys Beach will make the world of Florida Man feel like it’s universes away.
+A visit to Alys Beach will make the world of Florida Man feel like it’s universes away.

 More of our favorite towns to discover…